alphawolf1994/jobpoper_backend/JOBS_API_DOCUMENTATION.md

 - `description`: Required, max 2000 characters
 - `cost`: Required, max 100 characters
 - `location`: Required, max 200 characters
-- `jobType`: Required, must be one of the valid job types
 - `urgency`: Required, must be one of the valid urgency levels
 - `scheduledDate`: Required, cannot be in the past
 - `scheduledTime`: Required